CyberbuildLab/Dynamo4D/README.md

 # Dynamo4D
-Method and Dynamo scripts to automatically generate 4D models (i.e. semantically enriched Revit model + schedule), given an input Revit model and a general construction sequence
+Method and Dynamo scripts to automatically generate construction schedules and 4D BIM models (i.e. 3D BIM model + schedule) given an input Revit model, a location-based scheduling strategy, and the general sequencing to be followed (at each location).